AntonBaukin/embeddy/README.md

 the bundles you use.

+## Configuration Admin Service

+There are three ways of configuring bundles in an OSGi application: system properties, OSGi properties global for OSGi framework, and via OSGi Configuration Service (it's from Apache Felix Framework).
+Previous section defined the first two ways, here we complete with the third one.

+By default, `felix.cm.dir` OSGi property tells the directory where the configuration files are located.
+It's the same directory where files required by Karaf are saved.
+The 'etc' directcory is saved under 'explode' path of the Embeddy archive.

+In OSGi services are named as full names of interface Java class of that service.
+But this is not a strict requirement.
+A sample, SSH console service of Karaf platform names itself as `org.apache.karaf.shell`.
+To configure this service we have to created nested directories in 'etc': `org/apache/karaf` and place there file `shell.config`.
+The files looks like Java properties file, but the values are encoded in a harder way.
+(Also, spaces around '=' are forbidden, at least for Apache Felix).
+Consider `etc/README.txt` file.

 ## Bundles Start Levels

 Embeddy starts the bundles achieving the target start level.
 If you need to tune